TZstatsADS/Spring2019-Proj4-grp-2/README.md

 Xin Xia: Completed error detection part from paper D2 and worked on measurement with Chao Yin.

+Zongbo Cai: Completed parameters tunning and training for AdaBoost.
+Provided data for measurement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```